SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

 tags:
 ---

-The Steeltoe Circuit Breaker frameworks provide applications with an implementation of the Circuit Breaker pattern.
+The Steeltoe Circuit Breaker framework provide applications with an implementation of the Circuit Breaker pattern.
 Cloud-native architectures are typically composed of multiple layers of distributed services.
 End-user requests may comprise multiple calls to these services, and if a lower-level service fails, the failure can cascade up to the end user and spread to other dependent services.
 Heavy traffic to a failing service can also make it difficult to repair.
 By using Circuit Breaker frameworks, you can prevent failures from cascading and provide fallback behavior until a failing service is restored to normal operation.

 ![cb](/images/circuit-breaker-overview.png)